-It is also noted that Mangawhai Primary has a present roll of around 520 pupils, which is growing.
+It is also noted that Mangawhai Primary School has a current roll of around 520 pupils, which is growing.
 The projected population growth rate indicates a future need for a secondary school at Mangawhai.
 Discussions with the Ministry of Education about this need are ongoing.